 It includes district council leisure facilities as well as club and commercial sites.
 Many governing bodies of sports may also have specific activities and programmes for children.

 Contact Active Places NI to find out about sports facilities in your area:

 Sport Northern Ireland recognises its moral duty and legal obligation to protect children and vulnerable adults in sport through the creation, and promotion, of a safe environment which protects from abuse.

-Sport Northern Ireland is therefore working in partnership with the Child Protection in Sport Unit to encourage sports governing bodies and clubs to implement the standards of practice outlined in Code of Ethics and Good Practice for Children’s Sport.
+Sport Northern Ireland works with the Child Protection in Sport Unit to encourage sports governing bodies and clubs to carry out the standards of practice outlined in Code of Ethics and Good Practice for Children’s Sport.